 Legacy applications can be the backbone of organizations.
-They provide value to customers and may or may not bring huge amounts of revenue to companies.
+They provide value to customers and can bring significant revenue to companies.
 Unfortunately, legacy applications also bring with them their own web of challenges: complex, rigid systems that are difficult and daunting to update, expensive infrastructure that is costly to maintain, and an unwieldy deployment process that can lead to infrequent releases.

-Modernizing these legacy applications can be critical for the long-term success of organizations.
-But should organizations take on the cost and effort of modernizing these legacy applications?
+Modernizing these legacy applications is vital to speed up innovation and bring new value to your customers, and ultimately is critical to the long-term success of your business.
+But should organizations take on the cost and effort of modernizing their legacy applications?
 If so, how?

 In this article, you'll discover the answers to the following questions:

-Application modernization (also known as legacy modernization and software modernization) is the process of updating legacy applications to use modern technologies such as programming languages, frameworks, infrastructure, services, and automation.
+Application modernization (also known as legacy modernization, software modernization, digital transformation, and cloud transformation) is the process of updating legacy applications to use modern programming languages, frameworks, infrastructure, services, automation, and cloud infrastructure.
 The following are examples of modernizing applications:

-Application modernization is vital for companies with legacy applications who want to innovate quickly and rapidly bring new value to their customers.
-Developers reported that maintaining legacy systems and technical debt are the number one hindrance to developer productivity at their companies, according to a survey from Stripe and Harris Poll.
+Application modernization is vital for companies with existing legacy applications who want to innovate quickly and rapidly to bring new value to their customers.
+Developers reported that maintaining legacy systems and technical debt is the top hindrance to developer productivity at their companies, according to a survey from Stripe and Harris Poll.

 Developers and operations engineers who work on legacy applications face many challenges: